CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 On Broadcom switches, the syntax checker runs automatically during `switchd` initialization and reports syntax errors to the `/var/log/switchd.log` file.

-On both Broadcom and Mellanox switches, you can run the syntax checker manually from the command line by issuing the `cl-consistency-check --datapath-syntax-check` command.
+On both Broadcom and NVIDIA switches, you can run the syntax checker manually from the command line by issuing the `cl-consistency-check --datapath-syntax-check` command.
 If errors exist, they are written to `stderr` by default.
 If you run the command with `-q`, errors are written to the `/var/log/switchd.log` file.

 The `cl-consistency-check --datapath-syntax-check` command takes the following options: